Pandemic Unemployment Assistance FAQs

 In addition, if you qualify for a regular UI claim going back to a time period when PUA benefits were previously paid to you, then the EDD must review the weekly benefit amounts under both programs.
 If you would have been eligible for a higher weekly benefit amount under regular UI than the amount you received under PUA, you will receive a payment to make up for the higher amount in regular UI that you would have received.
 Similarly, if you received more in PUA benefits than what would be payable to you in regular UI benefits, this would result in an overpayment on your PUA claim.
 Under federal law, PUA overpayments cannot be waived by the EDD, which means that the EDD must take action to collect back any amount in PUA benefits that was above the amount you would have received in regular UI benefits.

-In order to provide benefits as quickly as possible, payments will be issued in phases.
-If you qualify for PUA the initial payments you will receive are as follows:
+To make benefits available as quickly as possible, payments will be issued in phases.
+If you qualify for PUA, these are the minimum payments based on your claim’s start date:

 You can file a PUA claim through UI OnlineSM, just as you would for regular Unemployment Insurance (UI) benefits.

 When you apply for PUA, you will be asked for your total income received in calendar year 2019.
-The income you report may be used to increase your PUA weekly benefit amount from the minimum amount of $167 up to $450, based on your income (regardless of the amount of income you report, you will receive an additional $600 with your PUA weekly benefit amount, for weeks you were out of work due to COVID-19 from March 29, 2020 to July 25, 2020).
+The income you report may be used to increase your PUA weekly benefit amount from the minimum amount of $167 up to $450, based on your income.
 If you are self-employed or an independent contractor, the law requires that the EDD look at your net income, total after taxes, to determine your PUA weekly benefit amount.

 No, you do not need to submit any documents to the EDD with your PUA application.
 You will enter your total income for the 2019 Calendar Year on the application.
-Initially, this will be used to pay the minimum benefits of $167 per week plus $600 per week from March 29 to July 25.
+Initially, this will be used to pay the minimum benefits of $167 per week.
 If the income information you provide indicates that you meet an annual earnings threshold of $17,368 or more, the EDD will work as quickly as possible to verify your income using other resources available to the Department in order to increase your PUA weekly benefit amount.
 If additional information is needed, the EDD will contact you.

 The EDD will inform you of the documents you can submit.
 In general, you may submit items such as an annual tax return, 1099 forms, W-2s, pay stubs, or other documents that show your income.